oubiwann/clj-openstack/README.rst

     nil
     rackspace.api=>

-If you know the region you want, you get get the URL for it simply with this:
+If you know the region you want, you can get the URL for it simply with this:

 .. code:: clojure